The SharePoint PnP Provisioning Service lets you add samples, templates and solutions to your Office 365 tenant.

 - There is no SLA for responding on the issues related on this service

 - There are numerous partners that utilize PnP within their solutions for customers.
-Support for this is provided by the Partner.
+Support for these solutions are provided by the Partner.
 When PnP material is used in deployments, we recommend being clear with your customer/deployment owner on the support model

-Please use sp-dev-provisioning-templates issue list for reporting any issues on the templates or in the actual service.
-If you notice a generic SharePoint development related issue, please report those at the sp-dev-docs issue list.
+Please use sp-dev-docs issue list for reporting any issues on the templates or in the actual service.
+You can use this location also for any generic SharePoint dev issues.

 Frequently Asked Questions